Healthcare Financial Services

 Alignment Due Diligence

-The Coker team also has significant experience in preparing entities contemplating an alignment transaction.
+The Coker team has significant experience in assisting entities contemplating an alignment transaction.
 Coker is available to assist in the background, developing financial pro formas and other analysis to support potential transactions.
 This support is similar to buy-side/sell-side due diligence from a valuation perspective, but with more focus on the contemplated/anticipated services arrangement.

 As consolidations accelerate, health systems need assistance in vetting potential partners, either as the acquiring party or the one being acquired.
 Coker provides financial, cultural, and strategic due diligence assistance to not-for-profit and for-profit hospitals throughout the country.